raselmandol/chatgpt-heatmap/README.md

 4. You will receive a `.zip` file in your email.
 Download and extract it.
 5. Locate the `conversations.json` file from the extracted data.

+## Exporting Claude Data

+1. Visit your Claude account [settings](https://claude.ai/settings/account).
+2. Click **Export Data** and follow the instructions.
+3. You will receive a `.zip` file in your email.
+Download and extract it.
+4. Locate the `conversations.json` file from the extracted data.

 ## Running the Heatmap